 - Only women can be victims.

-- The danger is from strangers, not those that we know.
+- Danger is from strangers, not those we know.

 - Only "those kind of people" are victimized.